Monday, January 31, 2011

 At least, that's what I believe.

 Not one of God's simple daily lessons is insignificant.
-And as I constantly remind myself-- learn your lessons well today, for Today's small lessons around the house, job and neighborhood always matter way, way more than we believe they do.
+I constantly remind myself-- learn your lessons well today, for Today's small teachings around the house, job and neighborhood always matter far more than we believe they do.

 "Remember how the Lord your God led you all the way in the wilderness these forty years, to humble and test you in order to know what was in your heart, whether or not you would keep his commands.
 Know then in your heart that as a man disciplines his son, so the Lord your God disciplines you." ...
 Deuteronomy 8: 2,5